 This post may contain affiliate links.
 If you make a purchase, I get a small commission.
 Please see my disclosure policy for details

 Types of Tea to Use

-You can purchase a good brand of Tea in tea bags or you can use loose leaf tea and place inside a cloth tea bag.
+You can purchase a good brand of Tea in tea bags or you can use loose leaf tea and place inside a cloth tea bag or tea envelope.

 Instant Pot Blackberry Iced Tea